-I am a breaking news reporter for the Orlando Sentinel.
+I am a breaking news and courts reporter for the Orlando Sentinel.
 I've also worked for the Boston Globe and its paywalled website, BostonGlobe.com; the Initiative for Investigative Reporting at Northeastern University; the Patriot Ledger, a daily newspaper in Quincy, Mass.; and the Jerusalem Post, an English-language paper in Israel.

+I graduated from the Northeastern University School of Journalism.
 I speak Hebrew, English, and paltry Spanish.

 Two Who Aided Marathon Victims Meet Again In Dorchester (The Boston Globe)